-This child (figure 14) complained of troublesome recurrent central abdominal pain; but neither she nor her parents complained of any disturbance in her bowel habit.
+This child (fig. 28) complained of troublesome recurrent central abdominal pain; but neither she nor her parents complained of any disturbance in her bowel habit.
 However, her abdominal pain resolved completely when she was treated with laxatives (Littlewood et al, Pediatr Pulmonol 2006; 41:35-49.[PubMed]).

 So this suggestion of increasing fluid intake is simple, cheap and potentially very useful measure to reduce the incidence of abdominal pain in adults with CF. An extremely economical, and apparently effective, way of improving quality of life.
 An additional reason for persisting abdominal symptoms could be related to the presence of inflammation of the bowel which has been shown in a number of recent studies by breath tests, inflammatory markers in the stools, endoscopic means and most recently by capsule visualisation.